 There must be easy information and communication about violence and support services.

 Staff working with people with intellectual disabilities who have faced violence should:

+- Ve Ve

-- Be the same gender as the person
+- Be the same gender as the person.

-- Speak slowly, calmly and repeat information
+- Speak slowly, calmly and repeat information.

-- Listen carefully, show respect to the person
+- Listen carefully, show respect to the person.

-- Speak directly to the person
+- Speak directly to the person.

-- Support the person to understand
+- Support the person to understand.

-- Make sure the person is comfortable
+- Make sure the person is comfortable.

-- Get support from someone the person trusts.
+- Get help from someone the person knows and trusts.